jupyter-book/jupyter-book/docs/start.md

 :link: https://mystmd.org/guide
 :footer: Go to the MyST Guide »

-The MyST Guide is the **reference** for the full-suite of features provided by the MyST Engine that powers Jupyter Book.
+The MyST Guide is the **reference** for the full-suite of features provided by the MyST Document Engine that powers Jupyter Book.
 :::
 ::::